-Topic Description Examples Transit services for essential workers When opening, restoring, or expanding transit service, focus service on key routes for essential workers Houston Metro: Adding a Texas Medical Center shuttle to move essential employees to the medical center Maryland Transit Administration: Enhanced service on routes that service healthcare facilities, food distribution sites, and designated supply chain employers
+Topic Description Examples Transit services for essential workers When opening, restoring, or expanding transit service, focus service on key routes for essential workers Houston Metro: Adding a Texas Medical Center shuttle to move essential employees to the medical center Provide essential employees with rides to or from work curb-to-curb on paratransit service Maryland Transit Administration: Cooperative agreement with Transdev, First Transit, and MV to provide "park-and-ride" service for essential hospital workers

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-То pic Description Examples Provide essential employees with rides to or from work curb-to-curb on paratransit service Maryland Transit Administration: Cooperative agreement with Transdev, First Transit, and MV to provide "park-and-ride" service for essential hospital workers MTA NYCT: Essential Services Plan 2.
+То pic Description Examples NYCT: Essential Services Plan 2.
 Adjusting transit service to support schedules of essential services Adjust schedules and add trips to address essential workers' schedules NYCT: Adjusts service to meet needs of essential workers 3.
-Supporting transit- reliant communities When opening, restoring, or expanding transit service, focus CATA: Announces Diversity, Equity, and Inclusion Task Force on those in the community that need it the most Greensboro Transit Agency: Providing service to city's free shelter-in-place option for residents experiencing homelessness Jacksonville Transit: Launching new line to improve connectivity to critical resources for areas with known mobility challenges LACMTA: Recovery Task Force uses an equity framework to prioritize better mobility for those who rely on transit
+Supporting transit- reliant communities When opening, restoring, or expanding transit service, focus CATA: Announces Diversity, Equity, and Inclusion Task Force on those in the community that need it the most on those in the community that need it the most Greensboro Transit Agency: Providing service to city's free shelter-in-place option for residents experiencing homelessness Jacksonville Transit: Launching new line to improve connectivity to critical resources for areas with known mobility challenges LACMTA: Recovery Task Force uses an equity framework to prioritize better mobility for those who rely on transit Montgomery County Transit: Service focuses on Equity Emphasis Areas MUNI: Core Plan focuses on most used routes and equity to ensure service for customers most reliant on transit

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples Montgomery County Transit: Service focuses on Equity Emphasis Areas MUNI: Core Plan focuses on most used routes and equity to ensure service for customers most reliant on transit NEW Orleans Regional Transit Authority: Prioritizes life- sustaining reservations for paratransit service TriMet: Focus on minority and low-income riders Provide alternate service in areas where regular service is not yet restored COTA: Launching COTA//Plus pilot, an on-demand service that hails vehicles to the user's nearest transit stop, in service areas where fixed-route service has been suspended Denton County Transportation Authority: Replacing fixed-route bus service with on-demand transit NEW Monterey-Salinas Transit: Developed routes to replace temporarily suspended volunteer driver routes to veteran medical facilities
+Topic Description Examples New Orleans Regional Transit Authority: Prioritizes life-sustaining reservations for paratransit service TriMet: Focus on minority and low-income riders Provide alternate service in areas where regular service is not yet restored COTA: Launching COTA//Plus pilot, an on-demand service that hails vehicles to the user's nearest transit stop, in service areas where fixed-route service has been suspended Denton County Transportation Authority: Replacing fixed-route bus service with on-demand transit Monterey-Salinas Transit: Developed routes to replace temporarily suspended volunteer driver routes to veteran medical facilities The Comet: Provides on-demand service for riders on routes that are not currently running 4.
+Expanding support for passengers with Expand paratransit service to customers with disabilities who King County: Expands eligibility for paratransit services to those impacted by COVID-19 service cuts

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-То pic Description Examples The Comet: Provides on-demand service for riders on routes that are not currently running 4.
-Expanding support for passengers with disabilities impacted Expand paratransit service to customers with disabilities who can no longer reach their King County: Expands eligibility for paratransit services to those impacted by COVID-19 service cuts by service cuts essential destinations through traditional service LACMTA: Expands service area and offers a safer travel option for essential workers and those with essential needs 5.
+То pic Description Examples disabilities impacted by service cuts can no longer reach their essential destinations through traditional service LACMTA: Expands service area and offers a safer travel option for essential workers and those with essential needs 5.
 Off-peak transit service Incentivize passengers to travel during off-peak times Sydney Public Transit Systems: Fares halved for off-peak travel Expand off-peak service MBTA: Increases service for off-peak hours 6.
 Expanding coordinated services Bring on-demand services back to support enhanced transit service in a coordinated approach King County: Resumes Via to Transit